Explicit Solution to the Constant Radial Acceleration Problem: Use of the new solution

-In Figure \ref{fig:period} we plot the pseudo-period $T_\tau$ against the value of the radial acceleration $\alpha$ for different initial conditions.
-For any chosen value of $\tau$ we can always find a value of $\alpha$ resulting in an orbit with that period.
-Computing then the radial Kepler equation for $\tau = T_\tau$, we find an expression for the true period $T_t$ of the radius $r$:
+In Figure \ref{fig:period} the pseudo-period $T_\tau$ are plotted against the value of the radial acceleration $\alpha$ for different initial conditions.
+For any chosen value of $\tau$ a value of $\alpha$ always exists resulting in an orbit with that period.
+Computing then the radial Kepler equation for $\tau = T_\tau$, an expression for the true period $T_t$ is found:

-where we have exploited the quasi-periodicity of the $\zeta$ functions (see \cite{abramowitz_handbook_1964} \S 18.2.19).
+where the quasi-periodicity of the $\zeta$ functions is exploited (see \cite{abramowitz_handbook_1964} \S 18.2.19).
 A different, but numerically equivalent, expression for $T_t$ can be also found computing from Eq.(\ref{eq:time_sol}) the time to travel from pericenter to apocenter (i.e. half-period):